 The department seeks to meet the needs of students.
 A great deal of time and energy is devoted to staggering class times so ENGL courses do not conflict with each other.
-The low number of faculty who can teach multiple classes f2f M through F and the requirement to have sections of upper-level courses at a high enrollment number are currently the greatest obstacles to course offerings.
+The low number of faculty who can teach multiple classes face-to-face Monday through Friday and the requirement to have sections of upper-level courses at a high enrollment number are currently the greatest obstacles to course offerings.
 That being said, the benchmark was met, which is a success.

-While a great deal of time and energy is devoted to staggering class times so ENGL courses do not conflict with each other, the limited number of faculty who can teach multiple classes f2f M through F make this challenging.
+While a great deal of time and energy is devoted to staggering class times so ENGL courses do not conflict with each other, the limited number of faculty who can teach multiple classes face-to-face Monday through Friday make this challenging.
 The requirement to have sections of upper-level courses at a certain enrollment also make this a challenge.
 The rigidity of course sequencing in some other departments which our major must follow also make this a challenge.
-The department has also decided to offer at least 1 online 300+ literature course to meet the needs of online students seeking a minor in ENGL.
-Based on past survey reports, the department has also made at least 2 writing electives available every semester.
-The main obstacle moving forward will likely be the lack of university support to offer a robust FORL schedule, which our majors require.
+The department has also decided to offer at least one online 300+ literature course to meet the needs of online students seeking a minor in ENGL.
+Based on past survey reports, the department has also made at least two writing electives available every semester.
+The main obstacle moving forward will likely be the lack of University support to offer a robust FORL schedule, which our majors require.
 The limited number of offerings sometimes prevent those students interested in obtain a minor or majoring in one of the areas.